How’s it hanging? Straight down? Yeah.

 - salt and pepper

-Fry the bacon.
+Fry the bacon until crisp.
 Remove from pan, chop it up, and drain out all but a a few teaspoons of grease.

 Add the diced onion and minced garlic to the grease and sauté until soft.

-Add tomatoes (including juices), bay leaves, and tomato juice, and simmer for 20 minutes.
+Add tomatoes (including juices), bay leaves, rosemary, and tomato juice, and simmer for 20 minutes.
+Save some rosemary for a garnish if you like.